1st Royal Surrey Militia: French Wars

 A peace treaty having been agreed (the Treaty of Amiens), most of the militia were disembodied in 1802, but the Peace of Amiens broke down in 1803 before the 1st Surreys could be disembodied and the regiment remained in service.
 On 23 April 1804 both the Surrey militia regiments were granted the title 'Royal', the 1st becoming the 1st Royal Surrey Militia (1st RSM).
 Another ballot for precedence took place at the start of the Napoleonic War: Surrey was 41st.
 These 'regular', 'ordinary' or 'permanent' regiments of embodied militia should not be confused with the Local Militia, part-time units formed in 1809 to replace the various Volunteer units in the county; eventually there were five Local Militia regiments in Surrey.

 Militia duties during the Napoleonic War were much as before: home defence and garrisons, prisoners of war, and increasingly internal security in the industrial areas where there was unrest.
+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the 1st RSM was stationed at Dover.
+On 1 September 1805, with 608 men in eight companies under the command of Lt-Col John Waterhouse, was at the Western Heights as part of Maj-Gen Lord Forbes's militia brigade.
+The regiment also served in Ireland for a couple of years, returning in 1811.
 From 1813 the militia were invited to volunteer for limited overseas service, primarily for garrison duties in Europe.
 The 1st RSM supplied a detachment of one officer and 30 men for the 1st Provisional Battalion in the Militia Brigade.
 This embarked on 10–11 March 1814 and joined the Earl of Dalhousie's division that had occupied Bordeaux just as the war was ending.
 The brigade did not form part of the Army of Occupation after the abdication of Napoleon and returned to England in June.